syafiqahlukman/fluffy-winner-conflict/README.md

 git pull
 ```

-However, after I run th eprevious 2 commands, there will be error saying that there's conflict in merging the conflict in file1
+However, after I run the previous 2 commands, there will be error saying that there's conflict in merging the conflict in file1
 ```
 Auto-merging file1
 CONFLICT (content): Merge conflict in file1